DimiKog/proof-of-escape/guides/besu-setup-metamask.md

-# 🦊 MetaMask Setup for Besu QBFT EduNet
+# 🦊 MetaMask Setup for Besu QBFTBesu_EduNet

 Follow these steps to connect MetaMask to the **Besu EduNet** private Ethereum network: